n1s3/PartyLock/README.md

 * Containers cannot be locked by party-less players.
 * Other parties are denied access and cannot break locked containers.
-* Disbanded party containers are unlocked automaticaly.
+* Disbanded party containers are unlocked automatically.